SpaceVim/SpaceVim/docs/layers/tags.md

 ## Install

-### GNU Global (gtags)
+### GNU Global

 To use gtags, you first have to install [GNU Global](https://www.gnu.org/software/global/download.html).

 You can install global from the software repository of your OS; however, many OS distributions are out of date, and you will probably be missing support for pygments and exuberant ctags, and thus support for many languages.
 We recommend installing from source.
 If not for example to install on Ubuntu:

 ```sh
 sudo apt-get install global